vzhz/resume_markdown/Veronica Hanus Resume-3.md

 *Technical*
 ----
 Code Explorer, Recurse Center, New York City, NY | Sep. - Dec.
 2015
+>* Often described as "a writer's workshop for programmers," Recurse is a community that emphasizes communication and personal growth
->* Focused on building modular programs in Python, emphasizing best-practice design and user needs
+>* Focused on building modular terminal programs in Python, emphasizing best-practice design and user needs
 >* Presented on [TeX history and LaTeX typesetting language](https://github.com/vzhz/LaTeXresources)
 >* Started beginner programmer daily checkins to allow folks to learn from and support each other